greyquill/ProjectManager/README.md

 The application will create the `/pm` directory structure on first run with sample data to help you get started.

 ## Usage

+### Accessing Analytics

+**From Header Navigation:**
+1. Click "Analytics" in the header
+2. Select a project tab to view its metrics

+**From Project Page:**
+1. Open any project
+2. Click the analytics icon (bar chart) next to the project title

+The analytics dashboard provides real-time insights including:
+- Key performance metrics (completion, velocity, burn rate)
+- Status distribution charts
+- Epic progress overview
+- Top 5 stories at risk
+- Additional project metrics

 ### Creating a Project